rikuyaosawa/Cybersecurity/TryHackMe/00-Pre-Security/02-Networking-Fundamentals.md

 ## Intro to LAN

 Over the years, there has been experimentation and implementation of various network designs.
-In reference to networking, when we refer to the term "topology", we are actually referring to the design or look of the network at hand.
-Let's discuss the advantages and disadvantages of these topologies below.
+In reference to networking, the term "**topology**" refers to the design or look of the network at hand.

 ### Star Topology